-1. Purpose
+1. Purpose of this Policy

-South East Technological University (SETU) recognises that the welfare and protection of children is of paramount importance and that SETU has a responsibility to protect children from abuse.
+The Technological University of the South-East of Ireland (SETU) recognises that the welfare and protection of children is of paramount importance and that SETU has a responsibility to protect children from abuse.

 When abuse is suspected, SETU shall report this to TUSLA, the Child and Family Agency, in accordance with "Children First: National Guidance for the Protection and Welfare of Children", as revised, and the Children First Act 2015.